duongphuhiep/learn-dgraph-go/README.md

 * It makes me puzzle that Dgraph uses 2 different query language systems:
   * GraphQL (standard-specs compliant, supplement with specific dgraph's directive)
   * DQL (inspired from GraphQL)

-* IMO we have to learn DQL
-  * GraphQL support is just a plus, but not enough for me.
-    * We can conveniently plug the Frontend application directly to the Dgraph database without passing through the Server application layer.
-    * However, this kind of applications are limited, I aim for more complex enterprise grade applications so, A application server is a requirement to execute Business Logic.
+## GraphQL vs. DQL

+"GraphQL vs. DQL" could roughly equivalent to "Typescript vs. Javascript".

+* GraphQL is similar to a high level language, supporting static type check with schema.
+* DQL is schemaless and let you operate directly at the nodes and edges level.
+* It is possible to translate a GraphQL request to (multiple) DQL requests.
+The equivalent DQLs requests are more verbose (so less elegant)
+* If we manipulate the data directly with DQLs then there is no type checking, and our data might become incompatible with the pre-defined GraphQL schema.
-  * The SDK client connect to Dgraph via gRPC and use the DQL.
-We can also connect to Dgraph via HTTP and use the GraphQL, but it is less efficient than the first option:
+* The SDK client connect to Dgraph via gRPC and use DQL to manipulate data.
+So it is more efficient than manipulate data with GraphQL via HTTP

-    * gRPC is better than HTTP (for speed and memory)
-    * DQL is more powerful than GraphQL
-    * We can use the SDK (so DQL) to create new ACID Transaction
+IMO we should learn both GraphQL and DQL

+ * Most of time we should only use GraphQL via HTTP to manipulate data
+ * We only need to use DQL in case
+   * We need higher performance
+   * complex query+mutation in the same ACID transaction (if we are unable to do it in the same GraphQL request)
+   * data migration
+ * In case we have to make DQL mutation, then we should make sure that the data stay compatible with the GraphQL schema